BrickSchema/brick-website/webpages/get-started.md

 **[Website Issue Tracker][6]**: The Website GitHub issues page is intended for discussing and proposing changes to the [Brick website][7].
 Posting requires the creaion of a free Github account.

+**[Working Groups][12]**: Brick developments are organized through a set of working groups which meet every week at internationally-friendly times.

 ---

 ## Brick Tutorials